-- 63. Broad themes from the feedback are included in Appendix A. The consultation will run until 3rd February and any further and relevant feedback will be presented verbally to Executive. - 64.
+- 61. The results are shown in Appendix A. - 62.
 Following the conclusion of the budget process for 2015/16, communication about the final decisions and implications for residents will take place through a mixture of social media, conventional media relations and a household leaflet that will be delivered with the Council Tax notices in Spring 2015.